A Survey on Cross-domain Recommendation: Taxonomies, Methods, and Future Directions: Scenario 3: User full overlap Item non-overlap

 Elkahky et al.~\cite{DBLP:conf/www/ElkahkySH15} proposed a Multi-View Deep Neural Network (MVDNN) in which the initial embeddings were generated from users' features and items' attributes.
 User embeddings were input of one view while item embeddings were input of another two separate views.
 All the views shared the same structure of multi-layer perception to generate representations of users and items.
 Two domains shared the same user view, thus achieving the goal of deep sharing of user representations.
 Following this approach, Lian et al. and He et al., respectively, proposed a cross-domain content-boosted collaborative filtering neural network (CCCFNet)~\cite{DBLP:conf/www/LianZXS17} and a general cross-domain framework via a bayesian neural network (GCBAN)~\cite{DBLP:conf/icdm/HeLZLNH18}.
 The core idea of these two approaches was to incorporate both collaborative filtering and content-based factors into account when generated initial embeddings of users and items in each view.
 Thus, the initial embeddings consist of two parts: one part generated from features and the other part generated from one-hot encoding.
 The structure of each view is the same as MVDNN~\cite{DBLP:conf/www/ElkahkySH15}.

 Zhao et al.~\cite{DBLP:conf/cikm/ZhaoLF19} proposed a Preference Propagation GraphNet (PPGN) which constructed a cross-domain preference matrix to model the interactions of different domains as a whole.
 The high-order user preferences were propagated and integrated through multiple graph convolution and propagation layers.
 Compared with previous works, the multi-layer perception was replaced by multiple graph convolutional layers.
+Guo et al. further proposed another graph-based solution, namely Domain-Aware Graph Convolutional Network (DA-GCN)~\cite{DBLP:conf/ijcai/0008T0ZNY21}, for the shared-account cross-domain sequential recommendation.
+They constructed a cross-domain sequence graph to link different domains and designed two attention mechanisms during the message passing process.